 The puff pastry in this recipe has been adapted from the Pie and Pastry Bible by Rose Levy Beranbaum.
 If you are new to pie and pastry, I highly recommend this book!

-What’s the difference between classic puff pastry and quick or “rough” puff pastry?
+Classic puff pastry vs quick or “rough” puff pastry

 Classic puff pastry is made by pounding a bunch of butter into a square and wrapping it in dough.
 You then roll out a series of folds and turns to get layers and layers of butter and dough that puff up when baked.
 While bashing the butter can be therapeutic, with classic puff you really have to make sure that the butter doesn’t get warm.